github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/configuring-notifications-in-github-desktop.md

 ## Pull request checks failed notifications

-When changes are made to a pull request branch you will receive a notification if the checks in your repository fail.
+When changes are made to a pull request branch, you will receive a notification if the checks fail.

 ![pull request checks failed notification](/assets/images/help/desktop/pull-request-checks-failed-notification.png)